-The overall combined density/gravity model advocated here (see Table 5 for a summary, see Lovejoy et al. (2005) in the site www.physics.mcgill.ca/~gang/ multifrac/index.htm for corresponding multifractal simulations) thus involves separate anisotropic scaling regimes for the mantle and crust separated by a fractal density discontinuity and seems capable of explaining the surface gravity statistics from scale of at least meters out to about 3000 km (where core/mantle boundary and core contributions are important).
-Since the mantle contribution to surface gravity was found to be smaller than that due to the fractal crust-mantle boundary, the overall model involved four internal parameters (H_z, s, l_s, z_c) , and one additional external parameter (the crust/topography thickness ratio χ , see Table 5).
-Since the model predicts the second order statistical behavior of the density field in both horizontal and vertical directions, as well as the gravity spectrum, it is still fairly parsimonious.
-Although this study was deliberately confined to second order (spectral) statistics, the full scaling will likely show the density and the gravity to be multifractals (see Pecknold et al. 2001).
+The overall combined density/gravity model advocated here (see Table 5 for a summary, see Lovejoy and Schertzer 2005 for corresponding multifractal simulations) thus involves separate anisotropic scaling regimes for the mantle and crust separated by a fractal density discontinuity and seems capable of explaining the surface gravity statistics from scale of at least meters out to about 3000 km (where core/mantle boundary and core contributions are important).
+Since the mantle contribution to surface gravity was found to be smaller than that due to the fractal crustmantle boundary, the overall model involved four internal parameters (H_z , s, l_s , z_c), and one additional external parameter (the crust/topography thickness ratio χ , see Table 5).
+Since the model predicts the second order statistical behaviour of the density field in both horizontal and vertical directions, as well as the gravity spectrum, it is still fairly parsimonious.
+Although this study was deliberately confined to second order (spectral) statistics; the full scaling will likely show the density and the gravity to be multifractals (see Pecknold et al. 2001).
 They may enable us to make realistic multifractal models of the density and gravity.